Paul Robeson: Legacy and honors

-In 1978, TASS announced that the Latvian Shipping Company had named one of its new 40,000-ton tankers Paul Robeson in honor of the singer.
-TASS said the ship's crew established a Robeson museum aboard the tanker.
+In 1978, the Telegraph Agency of the Soviet Union announced that the Latvian Shipping Company had named one of its new 40,000-ton tankers Paul Robeson in honor of the singer.
+The agency said the ship's crew established a Robeson museum aboard the tanker.
 After Robeson's death, a street in the Prenzlauer Berg district of East Berlin was renamed Paul-Robeson-Straße, and the street name remains in reunified Berlin.
 An East German stamp featuring Robeson's face was issued with the text "For Peace Against Racism, Paul Robeson 1898–1976."

 In 2001, (Here I Stand) In the Spirit of Paul Robeson, a public artwork by American artist Allen Uzikee Nelson, was dedicated in the Petworth neighborhood in Washington, D.C.

-In 2002, a blue plaque was unveiled by English Heritage on the house in Hampstead where Robeson lived in 1929–30.
+In 2002, a blue plaque was unveiled by English Heritage on the house in Branch Hill, Hampstead where Robeson lived in 1929–30.
 On May 18, 2002, a memorial concert celebrating the 50th anniversary of Robeson's concert across the Canadian border took place on the same spot at Peace Park in Vancouver.

 In 2004, the U.S. Postal Service issued a 37-cent stamp honoring Robeson.
-In 2006, a plaque was unveiled in his honor at SOAS University of London.
+In 2006, a plaque was unveiled in his honor at the University of London's School of Oriental and African Studies.
 In 2007, the Criterion Collection, a company that specializes in releasing special-edition versions of classic and contemporary films, released a DVD boxed set of Robeson films.
 In 2009, Robeson was inducted into the New Jersey Hall of Fame.

 The main campus library at Rutgers University-Camden is named after Robeson, as is the campus center at Rutgers University-Newark.
 The Paul Robeson Cultural Center is on the campus of Rutgers University-New Brunswick.

 In 1972, Penn State established a formal cultural center on the University Park campus.
 Students and staff chose to name the center for Robeson.
-A street in Princeton, New Jersey is named after him.
-In addition, the block of Davenport Street in Somerville, New Jersey, where St. Thomas AME Zion Church still stands is called Paul Robeson Boulevard.
+A street in Princeton, New Jersey, is named after him.
+In addition, the block of Davenport Street in Somerville, New Jersey, where St. Thomas AME Zion Church still stands, is called Paul Robeson Boulevard.
 In West Philadelphia, the Paul Robeson High School is named after him.
 To celebrate the 100th anniversary of Robeson's graduation, Rutgers University named an open-air plaza after him on Friday, April 12, 2019.
-The plaza, next to the Voorhees Mall on the College Avenue campus at Rutgers–New Brunswick, features eight black granite panels with details of Robeson's life.
+The plaza, next to the Voorhees Mall on the College Avenue campus at Rutgers, New Brunswick, features eight black granite panels with details of Robeson's life.

-On March 6, 2019, the city council of New Brunswick, New Jersey approved the renaming of Commercial Avenue to Paul Robeson Boulevard.
+On March 6, 2019, the city council of New Brunswick, New Jersey, approved the renaming of Commercial Avenue to Paul Robeson Boulevard.

 A dark red heirloom tomato from the Soviet Union was given the name Paul Robeson.